Connecting servers to a VLAN

 VLAN configuration on two CentOS servers can be done using network interface configuration files.

-Let's configure a VLAN without using identifiers (VLAN ID), but in this case it will be called an "untagged" VLAN.
-Untagged VLAN means that traffic on this VLAN will be transmitted without a VLAN tag through the physical interface.
+Let's configure a VLAN without using identifiers (VLAN IDs), but in this case it will be called an "untagged" VLAN.
+An untagged VLAN means that the traffic of this VLAN will be forwarded without a VLAN tag through the physical interface.

-In this case, on both servers we have it enp0s8.
+In this case on both servers, it is enp0s8.

 Open the network interfaces configuration file for editing: